Overview

 -

-the statistical difference between the spatial matter and galaxy density, the so-called galaxy bias;
+The statistical difference between the spatial densities of matter and galaxies, known as galaxy bias.

-My main observational tool for addressing these topics is the (weak) gravitational lensing effect -- a relatively new exciting method that has become viable only about a decade ago.
+My primary observational tool for investigating these topics is the weak gravitational-lensing effect, a relatively new and exciting method that has only become viable in the last twenty years.

 The general picture

-In more detail, the model quantitatively describes the emergence of chemical elements and growth of structure from the early minute fluctuations in the matter density by gravitational collapse -- all set inside an expanding space, as follows from Einstein's general theory of gravity.
-Note that "expanding" means in this context that the average density of stuff and the average temperature decreases, and not necessarily that the volume increases (an infinite Universe, if it is one, cannot increase in size or volume); likewise, the Big Bang did not happen somewhere but everywhere simultaneously.
-For this model to work, the largest fraction in the matter soup has to be so-called dark matter.
-In contrast, ordinary visible baryonic matter constitutes only a small fraction but yet provides the building-blocks of stars or planets.
-The existence of dark matter is inferred from the effect it has on the propagation of light or on the motion and distribution of visible matter.
+In more detail, the LCDM model quantitatively describes the emergence of chemical elements and the growth of structure.
+This process began with minute fluctuations in the early matter density that collapsed due to gravity, all within an expanding space as described by Einstein's theory of general relativity.
+In this context, "expanding" means the average density and temperature decrease, not necessarily that the volume increases.
+Similarly, the Big Bang did not occur in a specific location but happened everywhere at once.
+For this model to be accurate, the Universe's matter composition must be primarily dark matter.
+In contrast, ordinary visible baryonic matter -- the building blocks of stars and planets -- makes up only a small fraction.
+We infer the existence of the persistently illusive dark matter indirectly from its gravitational effects on the propagation of light and the motion and distribution of visible matter.

-A direct detection of dark matter, however, is considered challenging as it appears to be only weakly interacting.
-Indeed, so far no strong evidence for a direct detection has been found.
-To physicists only weakly interacting particles, however, are nothing too unusual: the well-studied neutrinos of the standard model of physics interact only through the weak force and gravity; they cannot be "seen" since they do not interact with light in any way.
-Sadly, dark matter cannot be just neutrinos because neutrinos are too light and diffuse in order to explain the observable large-scale distribution of galaxies.
+A direct detection of dark matter is considered challenging because it appears to be only weakly interacting.
+So far, no strong evidence for its direct detection has been found.
+To physicists, however, weakly interacting particles are not that unusual: the well-studied neutrinos in the standard model of physics interact only through the weak force and gravity.
+They, too, cannot be "seen" because they do not interact with light.
+Unfortunately, dark matter cannot simply be entirely neutrinos because neutrinos are too light and diffuse to explain the large-scale distribution of galaxies we observe.

 Credit: NASA and the WMAP team

-On closer inspection of the CMB, there are tiny angular fluctuations in the temperature of the order of 0.00001 degree Celcius.
-These reflect, among other things, the small variations in the matter density during the time the Universe became cold enough to be transparent for (non-ionising) electromagnetic radiation, which was roughly 300.000 years after the Big Bang.
-The LCDM successfully links these fluctuations, in particular their dependence on size, to the distribution of matter and galaxies in the Universe of today, about 13 billion years later.
-Additionally, it consistently links the frequency spectrum of the CMB fluctuations to the observable expansion history of the Universe.
+On closer inspection of the CMB, tiny angular fluctuations in temperature, on the order of 0.00001 degrees Celsius, can be seen.
+These fluctuations reflect small variations in matter density from about 300 000 years after the Big Bang, when the Universe became cool enough to be transparent to electromagnetic radiation.
+The LCDM model successfully links these fluctuations -- specifically their size dependence -- to the distribution of matter and galaxies we observe today.
+Furthermore, it consistently connects the frequency spectrum of the CMB fluctuations to the observable expansion history of the Universe.

-Moreover, LCDM quantitatively describes the observed gravitational deflection of light from far distant galaxies by the intervening matter.
-Gravitational lensing is a relatively new brand of science that exploits this light-deflection effect in order to probe the gravitational field produced by (mostly) dark matter.
-Importantly, the physical nature of lensing matter is irrelevant: if it has mass, it has a gravitational attraction; and thus it is deflecting light rays.
-This makes gravitational lensing a unique probe for cosmologists.
+The LCDM model also quantitatively describes the gravitational deflection of light from distant galaxies by intervening matter.
+This phenomenon is known as gravitational lensing.
+It is a relatively new field of science that uses this light-deflection effect to probe the gravitational field produced primarily by dark matter.
+The physical nature of the lensing matter is irrelevant; if it has mass, it exerts a gravitational pull and deflects light rays.
+This makes it a unique and powerful tool for cosmologists.
+Over the last decade, gravitational lensing has matured significantly, allowing scientists to achieve several milestones:

-An important discovery with gravitational lensing has been made for the famous Bullet Cluster.
-This cluster is the remnant of the collision of two large galaxy clusters.
-In this accident, the collision-less content of the clusters, still attached to the visible two clusters of galaxies (left and right in the figure below), was displaced from the baryonic content, which is visible by the X-ray emission of hot gas between the clusters of galaxies (depicted as red).
-The Bullet Cluster therefore provides strong evidence for the picture that cluster galaxies are gravitationally glued together by a collision-less form of matter.
-To explain, everything that is not collision-less, such as ordinary baryonic gas, has to end up between the clusters because of the interactions between the gas atoms and molecules.
-All collision-less matter, on the other hand, resides with the (essentially collision-less) galaxies.
-Now, the analysis of the lensing signal shows us that almost all mass in this system is still with the galaxies after the collision (depicted as blue), and the mass of the gas (red) is negligible in comparison.
-Therefore, the matter that glues galaxies together in a cluster has to be collision-less, which are exactly the attributes that we have to postulate for dark matter.
+An important discovery made using gravitational lensing concerns the famous Bullet Cluster.
+This cluster is the remnant of a collision between two large galaxy clusters.
+In this cosmic accident, the collisionless, this means interaction-free, matter of the clusters (depicted in blue in the image below) was separated from the baryonic content.
+The baryonic content, visible as hot gas emitting X-rays (shown in red), was left behind in the collision's wake.
+This separation provides strong evidence that cluster galaxies are gravitationally held together by a collisionless form of matter, which cannot be atoms or molecules.
+The analysis of the gravitational lensing signal shows that almost all the mass in this system is still associated with the galaxies (blue), while the mass of the gas (red) is negligible in comparison.
+This observation demonstrates that the matter gluing galaxies together in a cluster must be (virtually) collisionless -- precisely the attributes we have to postulate for dark matter.

 Credit: M. Markevitch et al. (X-ray) & D. Clowe et al. (optical; lensing map)

-Gravitational lensing is also a great tool to study galaxy physics.
-Galaxies are thought to have formed inside the wells of the dark matter gravitational potential: The wells suck up the baryonic matter, cool it (if the cooling rate allows), and form stars.
-We call the dark matter concentrations that provide these wells "dark matter haloes".
-During the evolution of the matter density fields, these haloes and their galaxy content merge to form larger and larger haloes.
-While the evolution of dark matter halos with time is well understood within the framework of LCDM, the formation/evolution of galaxies is notoriously difficult to predict due to the complex baryonic physics involved.
-The next crucial test of LCDM is whether it is capable of explaining the large variety of galaxy properties.
+Gravitational lensing is also an excellent tool for studying galaxy physics.
+Galaxies are believed to have formed within the gravitational potential wells of dark matter, where baryonic matter is drawn in, cools, and forms stars.
+We refer to these dark matter concentrations as dark matter haloes.
+As the Universe is evolving, these haloes and the galaxies within them merge to form increasingly larger haloes.
+While the evolution of dark matter haloes is well-understood within the LCDM framework, the formation and evolution of galaxies are notoriously difficult to predict due to complex baryonic physics.
+Therefore, a crucial test for the LCDM model is whether it can successfully explain the wide variety of observed galaxy properties at different periods of the cosmic evolution.

-To make progress here, theorists will have to refine and improve their models of galaxy physics in the next years to come, as much as observers will have to gather more data on the galaxy-dark matter connection.
+To make progress, theorists will need to refine their models of galaxy physics in the coming years, while observers will have to gather more data on the connection between galaxies and dark matter.

-Surely gravitational lensing will be an important player in this endeavour.
+Gravitational lensing will undoubtedly be a key player in this effort.